Directorate of Ordnance (Coordination & Services): Timeline

-Restructuring OFB into seven PSUs
+Restructuring OFB into seven DPSUs

 On 17 June 2021, the Defence Ministry announced its plans to split the existing five operating divisions of OFB, in addition to parachutes and opto-electronics, into seven PSUs, wholly owned by the government.
 It was mentioned that all existing factories and employees will become a part of these seven PSUs.
 From 1 October 2021, OFB has been dissolved and all the management, control, operations and maintenance has been transferred to 7 newly formed Defence PSUs, namely: